title: Helpful Math Notes

 I created this database to help me with two things:

-This database is no where near comprehensive and is sometime just incorrect but it tries to reference course notes or external sources in order to account for this.
+This database is no where near comprehensive and is sometimes just incorrect but it tries to reference course notes or external sources in order to account for this.
 I recommend you use this database alongside a textbook or another, more in depth, source.

 If you find an error, glitch, or incorrect information please note it down.
 I am planning on creating a way to report these issues and it will be posted here once I figure it out.